neftaly/npm-subresource/README.md

 });
 ```

-## SemVer
+## Semver

-This tool follows SemVer from v0.1.0, however it is important to note that the [SRI](http://www.w3.org/TR/SRI) spec is still in draft.
+This tool follows Semver from v0.1.0, however it is important to note that the [SRI](https://www.w3.org/TR/SRI/) spec is still in draft.

-Changes to the V1 SRI spec will be tracked with minor releases.
+Changes to the v1 SRI spec will be tracked with minor releases.

 Releases < 0.1.0 may contain breaking changes, nuts, and traces of soy.

 ## Other libraries

 * [grunt-sri](https://github.com/neftaly/grunt-sri)
 * [handlebars-helper-sri](https://github.com/neftaly/handlebars-helper-sri)